Bionicle (film series): Bionicle: Mask of Light (2003)

 The first film began production in 2002, with production being completed in 13 months.
 The film was co-directed by Terry Shakespeare and David Molina of Creative Capers Entertainment with Bionicle co-creator Alastair Swinnerton, Henry Gilroy and Greg Weisman serving as writers.
 Sue Shakespeare, Janice Ross and Stig Blicher served as producers.
-It was the only film in the series to be written by Greg Weisman, who was fired during production for “yawning”.
+It was the only film in the series to be written by Greg Weisman, who was fired during production for "yawning".

 Bionicle 2: Legends of Metru Nui (2004)

-Production on the second film was completed in 12 months, one month shorter than the first feature.
+Originally intended for a theatrical release, production on the second film was completed in 12 months, one month shorter than the first feature.
 The film was co-directed by Terry Shakespeare and David Molina of Creative Capers Entertainment with Henry Gilroy, Greg Klein, Tom Pugsley and Elliot Gabrel serving as screenwriters, with a story by Bob Thompson and Henry Gilroy.
 Sue Shakespeare served as producer.

 Bionicle 3: Web of Shadows (2005)

-Originally intended for a theatrical release, the film was co-directed by Terry Shakespeare and David Molina of Creative Capers Entertainment with Brett Matthews serving as screenwriter, with a story by Bob Thompson, Henry Gilroy and Greg Farshtey.
+Also originally intended for a theatrical release, the film was co-directed by Terry Shakespeare and David Molina of Creative Capers Entertainment with Brett Matthews serving as screenwriter, with a story by Bob Thompson, Henry Gilroy and Greg Farshtey.
 Sue Shakespeare and Bob Thompson served as producers.